-- For SSB based inter-frequency, a measurement gap configuration is always provided in the following cases: - If the UE only supports per-UE measurement gaps; - If the UE supports per-FR measurement gaps and any of the configured BWP frequencies of any of the serving cells are in the same frequency range of the measurement object. - For SSB based intra-frequency measurement, a measurement gap configuration is always provided in the following case: - Other than the initial BWP, if any of the UE configured BWPs do not contain the frequency domain resources of the SSB associated to the initial DL BWP.
+- For SSB based inter-frequency, a measurement gap configuration is always provided in the following cases: - If the UE only supports per-UE measurement gaps; - If the UE supports per-FR measurement gaps and any of the serving cells are in the same frequency range of the measurement object. - For SSB based intra-frequency measurement, a measurement gap configuration is always provided in the following case: - Other than the initial BWP, if any of the UE configured BWPs do not contain the frequency domain resources of the SSB associated to the initial DL BWP.